-At the New York Public Library's Adult Learning Centers, where adults work on basic English and literacy skills, we're often asked for recommendations of websites for adults to practice English at home.
-Below you'll find eleven sites, some with a focus on listening, some on vocabulary, others on grammar, and some with a range of activities.
+At The New York Public Library's Adult English Language and Literacy Program, where adults work on basic English and literacy skills, we're often asked for recommendations of websites for adults to practice English at home.
+Below you'll find online resources—some with a focus on listening, some on vocabulary, others on grammar, and some with a range of activities.
 Happy learning!

 Easy World of English